Paris In Between — A Novel

 “I live on that street.”

 “No, I’m American, but I live here.”

-She tells me her company is performing for three more days in Paris and then a week in London, and I say I’d go see the show but I’m leaving tomorrow for Tel Aviv.
+Her company is performing for three more days in Paris and then for a week in London, and I’d go see the show but I’m leaving tomorrow for Tel Aviv.

 “What are you up to tonight?”